rajive/doma-skel/res/qos/flows/README.md

 Top-level Qos Profiles that specify the primary patterns of data flow in a system architecture.

 Note that Flow Qos Profiles are not topic or endpoint specific.
-They are define patterns of dataflow behaviori, that can be used by many topic and endpoints.
+They define patterns of dataflow behavior, that can be used by various topics and endpoints.

 ## Organization